resourceful-workshop/resourceful-2025/index.md

         {% assign basepath = "" %}
         {% endif %}

-## News

-### View our Invited Speakers page to see the current list of confirmed speakers

 collocated with the [Eighth Swedish Language Technology Conference (SLTC)](https://spraakbanken.gu.se/en/sltc2020), University of Gothenburg, Sweden

 25th November 2020